steveflys/data-structures-and-algorithms/sorting_algos/README_quicksort.md

 ## Merge Sort
- - Write a function that accepts an array of unsorted integers, and returns a sorted array by a recursive quickesort algorithm.
+ - Write a function that accepts an array of unsorted integers, and returns a sorted array by a recursive quicksort algorithm.

 * Version 0.0.1